shivanirathore24/Learn-ReactJS/Movie App/README.md

 2. Rules of Props
    - There is only one strict rule in regard to props in React.
 Props are read-only.
 A component should never try to mutate or change the value of its props.
+3. Default Props
+   - Default props can be used to define any props that you want to be set for a component.
+They can be used to ensure that props will have a value if it was not specified by the parent component.
+   - We can set default values for the props by assigning to the special defaultProps property on the component class.